 C. Alcohol and Illegal Drugs

 Students shall not manufacture, distribute, dispense, possess, use, or be under the influence of illegal drugs or alcohol.
-This policy is further regulated by Policy 7.01.
+This policy is further regulated by 7.01 Drug-Free College Policy.

 D. Possession of Firearms

 Students who are on College premises or attending functions sponsored by the College are strictly prohibited from having weapons in their possession except as required for any course for which they are registered.